Muhammad Younis Butt

-Muhammad Younis Butt is a Pakistani screenwriter and humorist notable for his shows.
+Muhammad Younis Butt (born 4 January 1962) is a Pakistani screenwriter and humorist notable for his comedy and satire TV shows.

 He is also a column writer and executive producer.
 His most popular show is Hum Sab Umeed Sai Hain.
 Most of his TV shows were derived from his writings.
 His current show is Hum Sab Ajeeb Se Hain which is being broadcast on Aaj Entertainment.

 Early life

 Muhammad Younis Butt was born on 4 January 1962 in Gujranwala, Punjab, Pakistan.
 After finishing his basic education, he received his MBBS (Bachelor of Medicine, Bachelor of Surgery) from King Edward Medical College, Lahore.
 During his student life, he was involved in many dramatic/theater-based activities and even started working on his comedy books while he was a college student.